 3) Positive energy and vibes within the team

 People make up the team.
 It is important for everyone to uphold such values so that this culture can be passed down.

-I cannot stress more on the importance of having a good mentor.
+I cannot stress more the importance of having a good mentor.
 Having a good mentor can help you greatly in your real estate business.

 I like the definition of a mentor by Demetri Argyropoulos, CEO of Avant Global.

 A great mentor is someone whose qualities make up a much better version of who you envision yourself to become.

 Personally, I think a good real estate mentor is someone who guides you on your property career.
-Many real estate mentors are good in training agents and help them when they meet difficulties in their career.
+Many real estate mentors are good at training agents and help them when they meet difficulties in their careers.
 This is important especially for new agents.

-However, a great mentor goes a step further to help agents not only to reach their short term targets (eg. yearly sales target) but also inspire them on their long term real estate career.
+However, a great mentor goes a step further to help agents not only to reach their short-term targets (eg. yearly sales target) but also inspire them on their long-term real estate careers.

 A common mistake new agents made when looking for a mentor is to simply look at the sales of the potential mentor.

 A top salesperson may not be the best mentor, neither might be the one with years of experience under their belt.

-In my opinion, a real estate mentor should be knowledgable, resourceful and be genuinely interested in your professional growth.
-He or she should be empathetic, caring and is generous in sharing their knowledge and experience.
+In my opinion, a real estate mentor should be knowledgeable, resourceful and be genuinely interested in your professional growth.
+He or she should be empathetic, caring, and is generous in sharing their knowledge and experience.